-Newton's Order Execution Policy1 defines the relative importance generally places on the factors considered when executing a fixed income trade.
+Newton's Order Execution Policy defines the relative importance generally placed on the factors considered when executing a fixed income trade.
 These can vary according to liquidity, urgency and volatility.
-For 2018 price was generally the leading execution factor used for this asset class, followed by size and likelihood of execution.
+For 2020 price was generally the leading execution factor used for this asset class, followed by size and likelihood of execution.

-The counterparties receiving the highest volumes in this asset class provided strong coverage, competitive pricing and access to liquidity especially in more esoteric and liquidity-challenged areas of High Yield and Credit.
+The counterparties receiving the highest volumes in this asset class provided strong coverage, competitive pricing and access to liquidity especially in more esoteric and liquidity-challenged areas of High Yield and Investment Grade Credit.
 In this category, Newton is generally more likely to be trading to a portfolio manager-indicated limit or target level: this is why likelihood of execution is an important factor particularly in markets where Newton has no live dealing coverage.

-Execution Factors: MiFID II Equities - Shares & Depositary Receipts
+Execution Factors: MiFID II Equities - Shares & Depositary Receipts Tick size liquidity bands 1 & 2

 Newton's Order Execution Policy defines the relative importance generally placed on the factors considered when executing an equity or depositary receipt trade.
 These can vary according to liquidity, urgency and volatility.
-For 2018 price was generally the leading execution factor used for this asset class, followed by speed and size.
-As we move into less liquid stocks then cost and likelihood of execution increase in priority but would be very unlikely to replace price or cost as the most important factors.
+For 2020 price was generally the leading execution factor used for this asset class, followed by speed and size.